-Products were tested for more than 130 toxins and contaminants.
+Products were tested for more than 130 toxins and contaminants & ingredient quality.

 Clean Label Project Best in Class program is reserved for the highest performing brands.
 Not only did their individual products perform exceptionally well, their entire product portfolio tested averaged a near perfect 5-star.
 These brands have committed to performing routine supplier assurance testing, having regular food safety audits, and incorporating maximum contaminant levels as part of their sourcing specification.
 We commend these brands for their pet food ingredient quality and have awarded them a best in class distinction for this commitment.

-Clean Label Project is a new, unbiased, science-based nonprofit educating consumers about toxins in consumers products on the market today.
+Clean Label Project is a unbiased, science-based nonprofit educating consumers about quality in consumers products on the market today.

 Product labels lists ingredients that a product is known to contain.
 What they don’t include are contaminants and additives that ingredients may come in contact with as they enter the food supply chain.
 These can include heavy metals (e.g. lead, arsenic and mercury) and ‘legacy’ chemicals that, in the case of food, leach into the soil and water in which ingredients are grown as a result of agriculture methods, industry and mining activities.
 Transportation and storage systems provide additional opportunities for contamination.
 At Clean Label Project, we understand that no food product will be 100 percent free from all unwanted contaminants, but we believe we consumers should know which products are the purest*, meaning that they contain the least number of contaminants.